barsdeveloper/parser-nostrum/README.md

 ```

 ### `alt(...parsers)`
-Offers alternative parsers succeeds if any parser matches.
+Offers alternative parsers succeeds with the result of the first matching parser.
 ```JavaScript
 P.alt(P.str("yes"), P.str("no"))
 ```